oarthurcavalcante/oarthurcavalcante/README.md

 ### Hi there 👋🏻

+## About Me

-I'm a software engineer from Brazil, working and living in Australia.
+Hey everyone!
+I'm Arthur Cavalcante, a software engineer from Brazil, working and living in Australia.

+I'm a passionate software engineer with expertise in building web applications using JavaScript, TypeScript, React, HTML, CSS, and SCSS.
+I love turning ideas into reality through clean, efficient, and user-friendly code.

-# ⚡ Skills/Tech
+## ⚡ Skills/Tech

-• Javascript, React, TypeScript, Styled Components, Express, NextJS.
+- Javascript, React, TypeScript, Styled Components, Express, NextJS.

-• Extreme Programming, Clean Code, CI/CD, TDD, Interviewing & Accessibility.
+- Extreme Programming, Clean Code, CI/CD, TDD, Interviewing & Accessibility.

-• Writing RFCs, increasing bus factor, collaborating cross-teams.
+- Writing RFCs, increasing bus factor, collaborating cross-teams.

+## 🤝 Let's Connect!
+I'm always open to collaborations and new opportunities.
+Feel free to reach out to me if you'd like to:
+- Discuss potential projects.
+- Collaborate on open-source initiatives.
+- Share insights and ideas about web development.